 The most common cause of death with sleep apnea

 Sleep apnea is a prevalent sleep disorder that affects millions worldwide.
-It disrupts normal breathing patterns during sleep, leading to numerous health complications.
+It disrupts standard breathing patterns during sleep, leading to numerous health complications.

 One of the most pressing concerns is the link between sleep apnea and mortality.
 The question arises: what is the most common cause of death with sleep apnea?